vitalybiryukov/ShearwaterAnimation/README.md

-# ShearwaterDiveLogAnimation
+# Shearwater Dive Log Animation

-Python script to create a set of Petrel screenshots based on dive log info.
+It's a Python script which generates a set of Petrel screenshots based on the dive log info.

-Use ./divelog.py <Path to ShearwaterDescktop DB file> <Dive Log Number> [Output Directory /output by default]
+Use ./divelog.py <Path to ShearwaterDescktop DB file> <Dive Log Number> [Output Directory ./output by default]

 Files tahoma.ttf and ARIALN.TTF should be in the same directory as divelog.py